domdomegg/starling-bank-mcp/README.md

 ### Claude Desktop

-#### (Recommended) Alternative: Via manual .dxt installation
+#### (Recommended) Alternative: Via manual .mcpb installation

-1. Find the latest dxt build in [the GitHub Actions history](https://github.com/domdomegg/starling-bank-mcp/actions/workflows/dxt.yaml?query=branch%3Amaster) (the top one)
+1. Find the latest mcpb build in [the GitHub Actions history](https://github.com/domdomegg/starling-bank-mcp/actions/workflows/ci.yaml?query=branch%3Amaster) (the top one)
-2. In the 'Artifacts' section, download the `mcp-server-dxt` file
+2. In the 'Artifacts' section, download the `starling-bank-mcp-mcpb` file
-3. Rename the `.zip` file to `.dxt`
+3. Rename the `.zip` file to `.mcpb`
-4. Double-click the `.dxt` file to open with Claude Desktop
+4. Double-click the `.mcpb` file to open with Claude Desktop
 5. Click "Install" and configure with your API key

 #### (Advanced) Alternative: Via JSON configuration